2024 United States House of Representatives elections in Indiana: Predictions

+Results

 District 6

 The 6th district is located in eastern and central Indiana including Columbus and Richmond, some of Cincinnati's Indiana suburbs, most of Indianapolis' southern suburbs, and a sliver of Indianapolis itself.
 The incumbent is Republican Greg Pence, who was re-elected with 67.5% of the vote in 2022.
+On January 9, 2024, Pence announced that he would not be running for re-election.